ArchiveBox/ArchiveBox/README.md

 Outputs browsable static html archives of each site, a PDF, a screenshot, and a link to a copy on archive.org, all indexed in a nice html file.
 (Your own personal Way-Back Machine) [DEMO: sweeting.me/pocket](https://home.sweeting.me/pocket)

-**Supports: Browser Bookmarks (Chrome, Firefox, Safari, IE, Opera), Pocket, Pinboard, Reddit, Wallabag, Shaarli, Delicious, Instapaper, Unmark.it, and more!**
+**Supports: Browser Bookmarks (Chrome, Firefox, Safari, IE, Opera), Pocket, Pinboard, Reddit, Wallabag, Shaarli, Delicious, Instapaper, Unmark.it, RSS, and more!**

 ![](screenshot.png)